 In Japan, Pokémon: The First Movie showed that Pokémon stories could entertain adults as well as children through compelling characters and interesting storylines - which was one of Takeshi Shudo's goals from the beginning - and the next couple of films followed suit.
 In the US, the film was dubbed as a straight-up kids' movie and only became popular with adult fans years after its debut, but Pokémon: Lucario and the Mystery of Mew more or less filled this role instead.

-On the other hand, XY is considered one of the better seasons so far, and hasn't drawn any significant criticism like a few of its predecessors.
+XY was given a new director after Best Wishes came under fire, and it shows.
+It is considered one of the better seasons so far, and hasn't drawn any significant criticism like a few of its predecessors.
 Not only is the writing and characterization (especially Ash's) a step up from previous seasons, but the Mega Evolution specials exist for those who still find the main episodes to be too childish.

 Guilty Pleasure: Despite all the criticism, quite a few older fans watch and enjoy the series for what it is.